AshimLugun08/task2/README.md

 ->Tested the onboarding form used for creating the community.

 ->Collaborated with the testing team to ensure proper functionality and identify any issues.

+data=> 14 jan 2025
+task=> setup a spfx envirment
+and added form into it